RichardGG/steamoven/index.md

 # Who?

 Hi!
-My name is Natalia and I'm a recent Queensland College of Art (Griffith University) graduate living on the Gold Coast, Australia.
+My name is Natalia and I'm a graphic designer and sessional academic at Grififth University.
 My passion is design and I'm always seeking a challenge.
 I also specialise in vector illustration as I love to include my own flare in design when possible!

-My poison of choice is Adobe Illustrator and InDesign, focusing mainly on corporate branding and product packaging design.
+I am proficient in Illustrator, InDesign and Photoshop, focusing mainly on corporate branding and product packaging design.
 I always look for new things to learn, so my list will be ever expanding in the years to come.
 Please make yourself at home!